meowroww/TelloDrone_Surveillance/README.md

 ﻿# TelloDrone_Surveillance

-This project is based on this video https://youtu.be/LmEcyQnfpDA?t=3554 about making drone able to capture image.
+This project is based on this video https://youtu.be/LmEcyQnfpDA?t=3554 about making drone able to capture images.